andysworkshop/awreflow/README.md

 ### Prerequisites

-* CodeSourcery (a.k.a Mentor Graphics) Sourcery G++ Lite (EABI edition).
-It's free, go ahead and download it from their website.
+* An 'arm-none-eabi' toolchain.
+At the time of writing I have validated that the CodeSourcery (a.k.a Mentor Graphics) Sourcery G++ Lite (EABI edition) and the ARM Launchpad toolchain both work.
 Other toolchains may work but have not been validated by me.

 * stm32plus built for the F0, at least version 3.2.0.
 Visit my repo to download, build and install the latest release.